PayPal is used by millions. You can pay for pretty much everything from dollhouses and jumping castles to real apartments with it.

 It’s easy and free to set up.
 It works in most countries on this planet (I hear they’re expanding to Mars, too).
 And it gives you enough options to run a small business.

 The transaction fees are also smaller than what you’d pay for similar services with most other companies.

-But, if you look closely, and if you tally up the hidden fees, the reality of using PayPal isn’t as favorable as it seems on the surface.
+But, if you look closely, and if you tally up the hidden fees, the real PayPal fees aren’t as favorable as they seem on the surface.

 Simply put, PayPal steals from its customers.